AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 ** (ArgumentError) the left argument of <> operator inside a match should always be a literal binary because its size can't be verified.
 ```

-Well, the capability is very limited, because potentially you could have a very long string, and checking it's end potentially could be a very expensive operation.
+Well, the capability is very limited, because potentially you could have a very long string, and checking its end potentially could be a very expensive operation.
 There's a way tho.

 Back to bit sequences.
 So, because of the Erlang legacy, strings can be treated as sequences of characters, which in turn are just sequences of short unsigned integers.
 So, if you know the size of the matchable subsequence, you could potentially match even in the middle of the string.

-Just in case someone needed.
+Just in case someone needed it.
 If you need to match on the part of the string that is in the known middle and you aware of its length then you can use binary matching:
 ```elixir
 iex(1)> <<"I ", v::binary-size(9), "ing">> = "I got a string"
 iex(2)> v
 "got a str"
 ```

 Strings and bits and bytes and pattern matching in Elixir is a huge topic, so don't worry if you're confused at this moment.
-You could check [this](https://medium.com/blackode/playing-with-elixir-binaries-strings-dd01a40039d5) post about exactly that, if my ramblings didn't make sense ;)
+You could check [this](https://medium.com/blackode/playing-with-elixir-binaries-strings-dd01a40039d5) post about exactly that if my ramblings didn't make sense ;)

 # Epilogue

 I hope you like it.
-I don't know about you, but I really like to discover weird powerful things like all the stuff above.
-I mean, lists and tuples is fine, but to be able to pattern match on bits, that's some Vodoo magic in here.
+I don't know about you, but I like to discover weird powerful things like all the stuff above.
+I mean, lists and tuples are fine, but to be able to pattern match on bits, that's some Vodoo magic in here.

 So yeah, that's it for now.
 I might write some more about advanced Elixir stuff, most likely related to the actor model.
 Let's hope it won't take as long as usual.

 If you’re reading this, I’d like to thank you and hope all of the above written will be of great help for you, as it was for me.
-Let me know what are your thoughs about it via Twitter, for now, until I plug in some form of comment section.
+Let me know what are your thoughts about it via Twitter, for now, until I plug in some form of comment section.
 Your feedback is valuable for me.

 1. Oh, yeah, the answer **It will run until killed by the OS, because 1 is not 1.0 in Elixir, nor 0.0 is 0**.